 Often when people go on a warm weather cycling holiday they forget that it can often be quite cold at the peaks of many mountain climbs and during descending.
 I would recommend taking arm/leg warmers and a neck warmer, gilet and cycle scarf/buff as these can easily be put on or taken off as appropriate.

 If you are hiring a bike and use cleat shoes, then remember to take your own pedals otherwise your shoes may not fit the shops pedals.
 As you will be spending a long time riding it is a good idea to take your own saddle to avoid any sores or discomfort, which could ruin a tour!

-Of course make sure that you have the appropriate insurance for the type of tour.
+Of course make sure that you have the appropriate sports travel insurance for the type of tour.
 Sportscover Direct offer range of cycling travel insurance options.

 Finally, don’t forget the chamois cream and enjoy the ride!

 Helen is the current overall British Quadrathlon Champion and British Quadrathlon Trophy Series winner.
 She is also the World Cup Series winner and the World Quadrathlon Champion in both sprint and middle distance in her age group.
 Before turning to quadrathlon, Helen was age group World and European Duathlon champion and European Triathlon champion.
 In 2015 she was part of the One Day Ahead team, which raised £1m for Cure Leukaemia by riding the entire route of the Tour de France one day ahead of the pros.
 You can follow her on Twitter via @helengoth